silky/voronoi-mail/README.md

 	otherwise they will be coloured the same (though other emails may clash in the colouring.)

  * The Gmail API appears to only want to ever return 20 new emails.

+ * Gmail has changed something recently so you need to approve this method of logging in and checking emails.
+You'll be emailed about it when you try.

 FAQs
 --